 Run by students for students with the support of the University of Sydney Union, there's bound to be one (or many) of our clubs that interests you.
 And if there isn’t, start your own!

-Joining a club is a great way to exercise your brain and body, learn new things, practise your leadership skills, and make friends who share your interests.
+Joining a university club is a great way to exercise your brain and body, learn new things, practise your leadership skills, and make friends who share your interests.

-Some clubs and societies are free to join, while others require a small annual fee.
+Some university clubs and societies are free to join, while others require a small annual fee.
 Your membership helps cover the cost of events throughout the year, as well as any specialised equipment, so you’ll make the cash back in discounted events and entertainment.

 The range of clubs and societies reflects our diverse student population, sporting facilities and breadth of subjects.